Anna Broomall

 Anna Elizabeth Broomall (March 4, 1847 – April 4, 1931) was an American obstetrician, surgeon, and educator who taught obstetrics at the Woman's Medical College of Pennsylvania.
-She established the first maternal health and prenatal care clinic in the United States, located at the Woman's Hospital of Philadelphia, and used surgical innovations to reduce birth mortality.
+She established the first maternal health and prenatal care clinic in the United States, located at the Woman's Hospital of Philadelphia, and used surgical innovations to reduce maternal mortality.

 Early life and education

 Born in 1847, Broomall was raised in Upper Chichester Township, Delaware County, Pennsylvania.
-Her parents were John Martin Broomall, a lawyer, state representative, and future U.S. Congressman, and Elizabeth (Booth) Broomall.
+Her parents were John Martin Broomall, a lawyer, state representative, and future United States Congressman, and Elizabeth (Booth) Broomall.
 Her mother died when she was one year old, and she was raised by her aunt and uncle until her father remarried in 1853.

-Educated in Pennsylvania, she attended a private school in Chester, then Kennett Academy in Kennett Square, and finally the Bristol Boarding School in Bristol, graduating in 1866.
+Educated in Pennsylvania, Broomall attended a private school in Chester, then Kennett Academy in Kennett Square, and finally the Bristol Boarding School in Bristol, graduating in 1866.
 A Quaker, John Martin Broomall supported women's suffrage and higher education and, when his daughter told him she intended to become a physician, simply told her to become a good one.

 Broomall enrolled in the Woman's Medical College of Pennsylvania at the age of 19 and graduated with her doctor of medicine degree in 1871, choosing to repeat the two-year medical course.
 She worked at the college to cover the costs of her education, doing household labor such as scrubbing floors, building fires, and carrying coal.
 Broomall and eight other medical students were the first women to attend lectures at the Pennsylvania Hospital.
 Male medical students jeered, catcalled, threw spitballs, and even chased the women from the building during their first visit.
-However, the nine women pushed through the harassment and continued to attend lectures, eventually receiving grudging toleration and even apologies from some of the men.
+However, the nine women continued to attend lectures, eventually receiving grudging toleration and even apologies from some of the men.

 Broomall completed the hospital lecture series followed by a one-year internship at the Woman's Hospital of Philadelphia.
 She then traveled to Europe to study obstetrics under Carl Braun in Vienna and train with leading French obstetricians in Paris.
 She returned to Philadelphia in 1874 and accepted a position as a physician at the Woman's Hospital of Philadelphia.